fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 If you get a JavaScript error on your page, check your browser console for the exact error and fix it accordingly.
 If you cannot solve it, click [here](mailto:support@fusioncharts.com) to get in touch with our support team.

 That's it!
-Your first chart using `blazor-fusioncharts` is ready.
+Your first chart using `BlazorFusionCharts` is ready.

 Visit the [Blazor Features](/getting-started/blazor/blazor-features) page to learn more about working with events, methods, and more.